 For decades, some of the most successful agents in the industry’s history have relied upon cold-calling techniques to drum up prospects and clients.

-But in that same span of time, many talented and skilled agents have struggled to succeed because cold calling just isn’t their thing.
+Many talented and skilled agents have struggled to succeed because cold calling just isn’t their thing.

 Conventional marketing allows real estate agents to plant lead seeds that will continue to manifest while at the same time generating real-time business to satisfy the here and now.

 Technology has evolved to aid those agents who prefer to use their phones for purposes other than calling out as a form of outbound marketing.

 Now, you can use your computer and digital marketing techniques to get real estate leads without cold calling.

 Real estate websites and their accompanying blogs are one of the most popular forms of attracting new customers in the modern real estate business.

 Real estate websites aren’t just digital business cards, but portals designed to behave like spider webs to attract capture, and convert leads.

 Your real estate website should be a client-attracting machine.